cqcallaw/mesa-builder/README.md

 # Mesa Builder
 A script to build and deploy Mesa on Ubuntu using chroot.

+Builds are deployed to `/usr/local-$(git describe --always --tags)` by default. `/usr/local` is converted to a symlink that points to the most recent build.

 # Configuration

 1. Setup proxy environment if needed: